-Is it possible to watch tv and listen to music at the same through your AV receiver?
+Is it possible to watch TV and listen to music simultaneously through your AV receiver?
 Yes of course.
 There are two ways to do it.
-One is built in and another requires a work-around that may not be optimal especially if you’re using your receiver’s HDMI ARC functionality.
+One is much simpler using built in functionality through your receiver while the other requires a HDMI splitter workaround to select a different audio source.

-Most Yamaha home theater receivers have a built-in function called “Video Out”, which is applicable to certain audio sources, like AUX, bluetooth, tuner, or USB.
-This means you can select a video source to play in the background while listening to your music, podcast, or whatever audio source you have hooked up to the receiver.
-If you have a Roku or Fire TV streaming device connected to any of the HDMI or AV ports, then you can select the appropriate video out port for your audio source, thus allowing you to watch TV and listen to music at the same time.
+The easiest way is to get a audio/video receiver that has this functionality already.
+Yamaha home theater receivers have a built-in function called “Video Out”, which is applicable to audio sources, like AUX, bluetooth, tuner, or USB.
+This means you can select a video source to display on your TV while listening to your music, podcast, or any different audio source you have hooked up to the receiver.
+We recommend the RX-V4A as a great entry level home theater receiver.
+If you have a Roku or Fire TV streaming device connected to any of the HDMI or AV ports, then you can select that video out port for your video source, thus allowing you to watch TV and listen to music at the same time.

 Using a HDMI Splitter or Getting a Second Streaming Device

 Without the Video Out feature in your receiver, like the SONY STR-DH590, you will need a HDMI splitter like Rocketfish 2-Output HDMI Splitter.
 This splitter is capable of 4K video resolution, HDR output and is HDSCP 2.2 compatible, giving you the perfect option to split your 4K signal.
 Now what you’ll do is plug both the output from the splitter into your AV receiver HDMI inputs, one into your “primary” HDMI input, one into another HDMI input which we’ll call the “secondary” input.
 Make sure you remember the name of the secondary input.
 It doesn’t matter what it’s labeled on your receiver.
 By hooking up your entertainment system this way, you can still watch and listen to your TV by using the primary input.